-Physical Therapists (PT's) work collaboratively to enhance clients/patients abilities within environments and communities in which they live and work.
-They provide preventative, diagnostic and therapeutic services aimed at maximizing function and helping people achieve their highest quality of life through physical movement.
-Also, individualized treatment of an injury or disability based on scientific knowledge, a thorough assessment of the condition, environmental factors and lifestyle is provided.
-The major areas of client/patient programs that are supported by physical therapists may include neurological, musculo-skeletal and cardio-respiratory.
+Physical Therapists (PT's) work collaboratively to enhance clients'/patients' abilities within environments and communities in which they live and work.
+They provide preventative, diagnostic and therapeutic services aimed at maximizing function, and helping people achieve their highest quality of life through physical movement.
+They also provide individualized treatment of an injury or disability based on scientific knowledge; a thorough assessment of the condition; environmental factors; and lifestyle.

+The major areas of client/patient programs that are supported by Physical Therapists may include neurological, musculo-skeletal and cardio-respiratory.
 Physical Therapists assess and treat patients in a number of inpatient and outpatient settings.
-There are both generalist skills required as well as highly specialized skills dependent upon the setting and the patient group.
+There are both generalist skills required, as well as highly specialized skills, dependent upon the setting and the patient group.